Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/16-defi-leveling-up-testing/+page.md

 }
 ```

 In the above simple contract example, the obvious path is returning the `result of a + 1`.
 Another less obvious path would be this function `f` reverting due to overflow.
-Symbolic Execution, through it's mathetmatical modelling, would traverse all possible paths, looking for criteria that break our invariant.
+Symbolic Execution, through it's mathematical modelling, would traverse all possible paths, looking for criteria that break our invariant.
 These paths might be represented something like this:

 **Path 1:** `assert(a not 2**256 - 1); a:= a+1; return a;`